wp-plugins/3d-viewer-configurator/readme.txt

 == Changelog ==

+= 1.7.1 =
+Important bugfix release:
+- Fixed automatic deletion of configuration data when using Wordpress' plugin auto-upgrade function.
+- Fixed a Paypal error.
+- Fixed some typos.

 = 1.7 =
 - Bugfix in zoom mode.
-- Changed name to 3D Proukt Viewer.
+- Changed name to 3D Produkt Viewer.
 - New license system, Paypal integration.
 - Added language file for DE.